MatthiasWinkelmann/redis-fs/README.md

 ## What we can do with it?

-1. Create a fast auto-expanding RAM disk for (i. e.) working with temporary files.
+1. Create a fast, auto-expanding RAM disk for (i. e.) working with temporary files.
 1. Use `grep` to search for text in redis values.
 2. Pass data to other programs. ex: `$ cat redis-key | pretty-print`